RavenCutie21/Sounding-Good-With-APO/README.md

 you'll have to add "/>" at the end, so paste it somewhere else

+you also lower your first pre-amp by 4db, so if boosting by 12db, make it 8db. your final preamp where you lower doesnt get touched.

 When installing your plugins if you want to use my preset, please put them in the Equalizer APO Plugin Folder.

 C:\Program Files\EqualizerAPO\VSTPlugins